Income-driven repayment: History

 On June 9, 2014, President Obama announced that the Department of Education would modify the PAYE Plan so that it is available to all borrowers, regardless of when they borrowed.
-The new repayment plan, Revised Pay As You Earn, launched on December 17, 2015.
+The new repayment plan, Revised Pay As You Earn (REPAYE), launched on December 17, 2015.

+Using constant 2025 dollars and Federal Poverty Level figures, a single person with a $50,000 adjusted gross income (AGI) would generally pay: